Modern Cinephile's Movie Player

 Your attention, please

-While Netflix is arguably the worst offender in this category, I even noticed this new trend in the highly acclaimed and award winning show Severance on Apple TV+.
-The show layers the irony and satire on thick and, at times, will then still continue to bash you on the nose with the message they’re trying to send.
+While Netflix is arguably the worst offender in this category, I’ve even noticed this trend in the highly acclaimed and award-winning show Severance on Apple TV+.
+The show layers the irony and satire on thick and, at times, will then still continue to bash you over the head with the message they’re trying to send.
 With Severance specifically, it often felt like the producers kept “dumbing down” the content in the show.
-It’s getting hard to tell these days how much of this over simplification is geared towards ensuring that the average viewer is able to keep up with the concepts and themes being represented in the show, and how much of it just because they know the average viewer will drift in and out.
-Spoiler If you’re looking for a specific example, even the intro in the first season is guilty of this in my opinion.
-The way there are two bodies on the bed at the end, then they merge together
+It’s getting hard to tell these days how much of this over simplification is geared towards ensuring that the average viewer is able to keep up with the concepts and themes being represented in the show vs how much of this simplification is because they know the average viewer will drift in and out.
+Spoiler As a specific example, even the intro in the first season is guilty of this in my opinion.
+The way there are two bodies on the bed at the end, then they merge together, as if the message wasn’t clear enough already.

 Technical Details